TechDreams-Innovations/GitPack-v1.0/SECURITY.md

 ## Minor Issues

-If you find a minor issue in GitPack (that isn't a security threat, such as a bug fix), please [create an issue](https://github.com/TechDreams-Innovations/GitPack/issues).
+If you find a minor issue in GitPack (that isn't a security threat, such as a bug fix), please [create an issue](https://github.com/TechDreams-Innovations/GitPack/issues), and we will look into it.

 ## EOL Info